Colombia signs peace deal with FARC

 - The move comes after previous deal was defeated by voters in October

-(CNN)Colombia's government and the FARC rebel group signed a peace accord Saturday after years of negotiations and half a century of conflict, according to tweets by the parties involved.
+(CNN)Colombia's government and the FARC rebel group signed a revised peace accord Saturday after years of negotiations and a half a century of conflict.

-Colombian President Juan Manuel Santos announced Saturday evening on Twitter that he has "great news for the country" and would be addressing the nation at 8 p.m.
-ET.
+Colombian President Juan Manuel Santos announced the new deal in a TV address Saturday evening, saying it will build a "broader, deeper peace."

+Negotiations for a peace deal continued after the defeat with rebels and those opposed to the original agreement.

+Among the new stipulations are reparations for victims which will come from FARC's assets and money, Santos said.

+FARC can still form a political party under the agreementm and members with minor offenses can apply to get their records cleared.

-Meanwhile, one of the chief negotiators of the FARC guerrilla movement, Ivan Marquez, tweeted, "The new peace accord is the victory for Colombia."
+One of the chief negotiators of the FARC guerrilla movement, Ivan Marquez, tweeted, "The new peace accord is the victory for Colombia."

-That tweet was followed by one from the leader of FARC, Timoleón Jiménez -- known by his nom de guerre "Timochenko" -- who wrote, "At this moment, delegation chiefs from the government and FARC are signing final agreement."
+The accord also sets up transitional areas where FARC members stay to be rehabilitated and have "activities of reparation," Santos said.

 US Secretary of State John Kerry issued a statement saying, "I want to congratulate the government and people of Colombia on achieving a revised peace agreement."